MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 ## Run RServerSetup

+If you previously installed version 9.0.1, please uninstall it before installing 9.1.0.

 RServerSetup.exe is a self-extracting executable.
 It's not necessary to unzip it first.

 1. Double-click **RServerSetup.exe** to start the wizard.